rootzoll/cordova-webintent/README.md

             // url is the url that was passed to onNewIntent }
     });

+If you need the EXTRA data from the intent ... use getExtra method within callback.

 ### sendBroadcast ###
 Sends a custom intent passing optional extras